-We’ve all seen the DIY Ikea furniture hacks splashed over Instagram and Pinterest, but have you thought about customising an Ikea kitchen to make it your own?
+We’ve all seen the DIY Ikea furniture hacks splashed over Instagram (opens in new tab) and Pinterest (opens in new tab), but have you thought about customising an Ikea kitchen to make it your own?
 It's very doable, inexpensive and a brilliant way to create a unique look on a low budget.
 We’ve put together our favourite ways to customise an Ikea kitchen so you can inject a bit of individuality into your home.

 1. Change the front of your Ikea kitchen cabinets